AkifOzcelik/AFK_XP_Grinder/README.md

 1. You can run the script in any IDE that supports Python (Notepad++, VSC, PyCharm, etc.).
 2. Make sure you have the `keyboard` library installed.
 If not, open CMD and type: `pip install keyboard`
-4. Ensure you are in the game window.
-5. You are ready to go!
+3. Run the code and you are ready to go!

 ## New Features in v2